CoLLEGe: Concept Embedding Generation for Large Language Models: CoLLEGe: Concept Learning with Language Embedding Generation

 where $I_\text{new}$ is the set of new token indices in the positive example sequence, $E_{i, \cdot}$ denotes the output embedding at token position $i$ for the positive or negative example sequence, and $\ell_{i, \cdot}$ denotes the logit vector at token position $i$ for the positive or negative example sequence.

 \paragraph{Final Loss:} Our final training loss is simply a sum of these individual loss terms.
-We explored using a linear combination of the loss terms to weight each differently, but found it to be at best no more effective than an unweighted sum and at times worse.
+We explored using a linear combination of the loss terms to weight each differently, but found it was not significantly better.
 Our final loss, $L_{\text{total}}$, is: